On the Fragility of Contribution Score Computation in Federated Learning: Introduction

 This brings us to the core focus of this paper: the fragility of CE schemes.
 The reliability of these schemes is threatened from two distinct but related angles.
 First, there is an architectural sensitivity: CE methods are typically designed and tested with the standard FedAvg aggregator.
 However, as noted, real-world FL systems often require advanced aggregators to ensure robustness or handle data heterogeneity.
-This raises a critical, unexplored question: how do these necessary architectural choices unintentionally distort the distribution of contribution scores?
+This raises a fundamental question: how do these architectural improvements unintentionally distort contribution scores?

 Second, the co-opetition dynamic in collaborative environments creates novel incentives for intentional manipulation.
-A malicious actor's goal may not be to destroy the global model, but rather to poison the contribution scores to unfairly gain a larger reward or make competitors lose standing.
+The objective of a malicious actor may not be to corrupt the global model, but rather to poison the contribution scores to unfairly gain a larger reward or make competitors lose standing.
 This motivates a new class of stealthy attacks designed to manipulate scores while leaving the model's performance largely intact.
-In this work, we investigate both of these phenomena, providing a comprehensive analysis of the fragility of CE in modern FL systems.
+In this work, we investigate both phenomena, providing a comprehensive analysis of the fragility of contribution evaluation in modern federated learning systems.